Gynecologic - Refresher 2022

 This activity was originally recorded at ASTRO’s virtual 2022 ASTRO Annual Refresher Course, March 27-27, 2022.

-The activity is designed to meet the interests of radiation oncologists, medical oncologists, surgeons, physicists, nurses, radiation therapists, radiation dosimetrists and radiation oncology residents.
+The activity is designed to meet the interests of radiation oncologists and radiation oncology residents, medical oncologists, surgeons, nurses and pathologists.

-Kevin Albuquerque, MD is employed by UT Southwestern and has no financial relationships with a commercial interest.
+Micthell Kamrava, MD is employed by Cedars Sinai Medical Center and has no financial relationships with a commercial interest.